Olivier-Boudeville/OSDL-Heavy/src/doc/web/main/documentation/OSDL/OSDL-engine/OSDL-game-engine.rst

 Levels considered harmful?
 ..........................

-Speaking of realism, levels should be avoided due to the threshold effect they induce: instead of a continuous progress, levelling up results in a sharp rise of the potential of a character that corresponds to nothing in the real life.
+Speaking of realism, levels should be avoided due to the threshold effect they induce: instead of a continuous progress, levelling up results in sharp rises of the potential of a character that corresponds to nothing in the real life.

 We chose however to keep a level-based system for creatures.
 Why?
 One might call it nostalgia of old-school games, but the actual motivation of that choice is *player  pleasure*.
-We love when our character gets stronger, and if there is no particular event that underlines it, we feel frustated.
+Most players love when their character gets stronger, and if there is no particular event that underlines it, they feel frustated.

 A bit like the epic nature of stories, with Orge the trade-off between realism and entertainment has been geared towards the former instead of the latter.